pattern-library/generator-pattern-library/README.md

   **Example:** if your github repo url is "*github.com/organization/org-pattern-library*", then your repository name here would be added as "*org-pattern-library*"

-  **NOTE:** If you skip this question and decide you want/need to add this later, you will need to update the following files with "repo name" values:
+  **NOTE:** If you skip this question and decide you want/need to add this later, you will need to update the following files with "repo-name" values:

   **package.json**